euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 ~~~~~~~~~~~~~~~~~~~~~
 :label:`DEMfinding`

-The general method for estimating the DEM is an iterative procedure which tests
+The general method for estimating the DEM is an iterative procedure which
-multiple possible DEMs.
-Each DEM is substituted into equation 1 to produce a
+systematically tests a range of possible DEMs.
+Each DEM is substituted into
-synthetic pixel value for each AIA wavelength channel (i).
-This expected
+equation 1 to produce a synthetic pixel value for each AIA wavelength channel
-outcome is then compared to the actual values measured for all pixel positions
+(:math:`i`).
+This expected outcome is then compared to the actual values
-(x) in each wavelength, giving a goodness-of-fit value for each pixel for a
+measured for all pixel positions (:math:`x`) in each wavelength, giving a
+goodness-of-fit value for each pixel for a given DEM (equation
-given DEM (equation :ref:`goodness-of-fit`), defined by the difference in pixel
+:ref:`goodness-of-fit`), defined by the difference in pixel values averaged
-values averaged over all wavelength channels:
+over all wavelength channels:

 .. math::
     :label: goodness-of-fit